Arica: Features

-The Morro de Arica is a steep and tall hill located in the city.
-Its height is 139 meters above sea level.
-It was the last bulwark of defence for the Peruvian troops who garrisoned the city.
-It was assaulted and captured on June 7, 1880, by Chilean troops in the last part of their Campaña del Desierto (Desert Campaign) during the War of the Pacific.
+The Morro de Arica is a tall, nearly-vertical rock formation and hill located in the city, situated approximately 139 meters above sea level.
+It was the last bulwark of defense for the Peruvian troops who garrisoned the city.
+It was attacked and captured on 7 June 1880 by Chilean troops, as the final effort of their Campaña del Desierto (Desert Campaign) during the War of the Pacific.

-Near the city is the Azapa Valley, an oasis where vegetables and Azapa olives are grown.
-Economically, it is an important port for Chilean ore, and its tropical latitude, dry climate, and the city's beach, have made Arica a popular tourist destination.
-It is also a center of rail communication with Bolivia and has its own international airport.
-Arica has strong ties with the city of Tacna, Peru; many people cross the border daily to travel between the cities, partly because many services (for example, dentists) are cheaper on the Peruvian side.
-Arica is connected to Tacna in Peru and to La Paz in Bolivia by separate railroad lines.
+Near to the city center is the Azapa Valley, an oasis where vegetables and, famously, Azapa olives are grown.
+Economically, it is also an important port for Chilean ore.
+The semi-tropical latitude, combined with the low humidity and the city's beaches, have made Arica a popular tourist destination.
+It is also a center of Chilean rail networks with Bolivia.
+For air travel, the region is serviced by Chacalluta International Airport.

+Arica has strong ties with the city of Tacna, Peru.
+Many people cross the border daily as they travel between the two cities, partially due to the many services (for example, dentists, doctors, etc.) that are cheaper in Peru.
+Arica is connected to both Tacna and to La Paz via separate railroad lines.